 It’s arguably Lulworth Cove that gets the kudos for ‘best beach in Dorset’.
-But when debating where to holiday in the county, why not carry on down the A35 from London, book into a holiday cottage in Weymouth and head for Chesil Beach, one of the many outstanding natural attractions along this stretch of the Jurassic Coast.
+But when debating where to holiday in the county, why not carry on down the A35 from London, and head for Chesil Beach in Weymouth, one of the many outstanding natural attractions along this stretch of the Jurassic Coast.

 Of course if a pebbly beach is absolute anathema to you then you’re in luck as Weymouth Beach is a perfectly shaped long arc of fine golden sand and shallow waters.
 Buckets and spades at the ready as there are plenty of seaside attractions on offer.
 At the height of the summer season take part in sandcastle competitions, ride on the donkeys (real ones!) and indulge in a bit of good-natured heckling at the Punch & Judy show.
 That’s the way to do it was never a more apt phrase.
 You can’t beat a nostalgic seaside experience.